mozilla/smart_autofill/README.md

 ```

 ### Running Training & Inference
-To run training, just run the commands below.
-The dataset will be downloaded automatically from hugging face,
+To run training, first download the HTML dataset to build the dataset from scratch
-and the base model fine-tuned on it.
+(please reach out for a sample dataset if needed, here's [one](https://drive.google.com/file/d/1SU7XUCJ26_8EmUrP3QcOCRHmuI-waIRs/view?usp=drive_link) and another [one](https://huggingface.co/datasets/Mozilla/autofill-dataset) on hugging face), then run the commands below to start the training
+and evaluation.

 ```shell
 cd smart_autofill